Verified CPA contact data

 The partner, the firm, and the tax stack.

 A broker stops at a name and an email.
-We hand you the contact, the role, and the firm itself, then let Orbital's agents enrich each record with the custom signals your team scores on, including the tax software the firm runs.
+We hand you the contact, the role, the firm, and the signals your team scores on — including which tax software the practice actually runs.

 Contact